 The best way to find out what your employees want and how to retain them is to ask them.
 Ask questions to gauge how you're meeting your employee's expectations.
 Not just "How's it going?", but specific questions to get specific answers.
 Explore why these people remain with your company.
 Why did they join the organization?
 How well are their objectives or dreams being fulfilled?
 Which aspects of their work do they enjoy the most?
 Which do they least enjoy?
 Are they receiving sufficient opportunities for growth and development?
 What would influence them to look elsewhere?

 The stay interview is a one-on-one interview between a manager and a valued employee.
 Its aim, quite simply, is to learn what makes employees want to keep working for you.
-Likewise,it's designed to elicit what might motivate them to leave.
-In an effective 30-minute stay interview, managers ask standard, structured questions in a casual and conversational manner.
+Likewise, it is designed to elicit what might motivate them to leave.
+In an effective 30-minute stay interview, managers ask standard, structured questions casually and conversationally.
 It's not a performance discussion but rather a "let me get to know you and your goals" discussion.

 Marcia Zidle is a board-certified executive coach, business management consultant and keynote speaker, who works with organizations to leverage their leadership and human capital assets that result in higher performance and profitability.
 She has 25 years of management, business consulting and international experience in a variety of industries including health care, financial services, oil and gas, manufacturing, insurance, pharmaceuticals, hospitality, government, and non-profits.